-Artwork and Writings from Contributors
+Artwork From Contributors

 Hidden, yet not hidden.
 See yet not seen.
 Cracked and fractured, deprived of tender affections-the faces of "Tactility" sulk, their lips pout in felt silence.
 They communicate without words; they make contact without eyes.
 Their mood is tangible, felt through their expressions.

 Each face emotes a color complementary to the other, a reflection their respective position on opposite sides of the mood wheel.
 The brown one, warmed with indignation, expresses a muted resentment at its surroundings, which confines and restricts it.
 The blue one, cooling with apathy, shows a tacit indifference, a find of abandonment to its subjugation.
 A constant distress hums from the surroundings, cracking the faces, creating a kind of background mood, breaking the silence.

 "Tactility" is an impression of mood.
 It conveys how the environment the way it's designed-contributes to and affects mood.
 Confined to a solitary existence, an environment that closes in on its inhabitants, I experience the felt qualities of my incarceration in my being.
 Without some kind of buffer of tender affections, or the afterglow of social proximity, my mood is susceptible to the rigors of my surroundings.
 "Tactility" embodies that.